 In May 2015, we completed our Kounrad Stage 1 Expansion, on schedule and under budget, which involved increasing the PLS handling facilities, boiler capacity and copper plating capacity.

-Our Stage 2 Expansion project into the Western Dumps is also now complete, with first copper production delivered from this area in Q2 2017.
-Both expansion projects have been funded internally from cash generated from Kounrad.
+Our Stage 2 Expansion project into the Western Dumps is now also complete, with first copper production delivered from this area in Q2 2017.
+Both expansion project were funded internally from cash generated from Kounrad.